MercersKitchen/Markdown-ReadMe-Documentation/README.md

 - Items marked as *need to be done* or *done*
 - No List item is erased
 - Tracks progress
-- Include dates of copletion if not already included in version control comments and commits
+- Include dates of completion if not already included in version control comments and commits

 ### Outline ###
 - PDF Summary Sheet from GitHub: <a href="">Click Here</a>